-Coming into today, shares of the home-improvement retailer had gained 7.73% in the past month.
-In that same time, the Retail-Wholesale sector gained 2.9%, while the S&P 500 gained 2.78%.
+Coming into today, shares of the home-improvement retailer had gained 0.49% in the past month.
+In that same time, the Retail-Wholesale sector lost 3.15%, while the S&P 500 gained 0.17%.

 It is also important to note the recent changes to analyst estimates for HD.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.07% higher.
-HD is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate has moved 0.11% higher within the past month.
+HD currently has a Zacks Rank of #3 (Hold).

-Investors should also note that HD has a PEG ratio of 2.04 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Building Products - Retail was holding an average PEG ratio of 1.29 at yesterday's closing price.
+Investors should also note that HD has a PEG ratio of 2.05 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Building Products - Retail was holding an average PEG ratio of 1.11 at yesterday's closing price.

 The Building Products - Retail industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 89, which puts it in the top 35% of all 250+ industries.
+This group has a Zacks Industry Rank of 20, putting it in the top 8% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report